Table of Contents

 Telegram-native management.
 Some bots require you to manage everything through an external web dashboard.
 Others let you manage channels, view orders, and set pricing inside Telegram itself through a Mini App.

-Telegram Subscription Bot Comparison Table
+Telegram Subscription Bot Comparison: 8 Tools Ranked

 According to a 2026 large-scale study of Telegram bots, bots now handle over 1.2 billion interactions per month across the platform.
 The ecosystem is mature enough that you do not need to build anything custom.